nodejs/node/doc/api/quic.md

 Returns a `Promise` that resolves a new `QuicStream`.

-The `Promise` will be rejected if the `QuicSession` has been destroyed or is in the process of a graceful shutdown.
+The `Promise` will be rejected if the `QuicSession` has been destroyed, is in the process of a graceful shutdown, or the `QuicSession` is otherwise blocked from opening a new stream.

 #### `quicsession.ping()`
 <!--YAML